petyosi/react-virtuoso/site/docs/window-scrolling.md

 slug: /window-scrolling/
 ---

-The Virtuoso component can use the document level scroller.
+The Virtuoso and the VirtuosoGrid components can use the document scroller.
 This feature is a recent addition and may not work as expected in certain scenarios.
 If you encounter such case, please open an issue with a reproduction of it.